 These kinds of questions help you understand what motivates and drives them, and helps you better manage and motivate them.
 Sometimes it's things to avoid, and other times it will be things to make sure you do.
 Either way, you won't know them unless you take the time to ask.

-To learn more about how to make the most of each of these questions, as well as more questions for when you’re managing a new team, read 6 Questions You Must Ask When You Start Managing a New Team.
+To learn more about how to make the most of each of these questions, as well as more questions for when you're managing a new team, read what questions to ask new team members.

 And if you want a step-by-step set of instructions for how to start 1-on-1s with your team, including a template email you can use to tell them about 1-on-1s, read our Manager's Guide: How to start 1 on 1s with your team.